unbound-control(8) unbound 1.17.1 unbound-control(8)

 dump_cache

-The contents of the cache is printed in a text format to stdout.
+The content of the cache is printed in a text format to stdout.

 load_cache

-The contents of the cache is loaded from stdin.
+The content of the cache is loaded from stdin.
 Uses the same

 format as dump_cache uses.
 Loading the cache with old, or wrong